riccardocadei/LunarLander-v2-REINFORCE/README.md

 # LunarLander-v2-REINFORCE

-## General Information

-The repository contains the code for the Final project of the Artificial Neural Network (CS-456) course at EPFL during Spring term 2021.
+The repository contains the code for the Final project of Artificial Neural Network (CS-456) course at EPFL during Spring term 2021.

 ### Team
-The project is accomplished by:
+This project is accomplished by:
 - Riccardo Cadei: [@riccardocadei](https://github.com/riccardocadei)
 - Niccolò Polvani: [@nickpolvani](https://github.com/nickpolvani)